areejfathy17/customer-segmentation-kmeans/README.md

-# 🧠  Customer Segmentation using K-Means Clustering
+# Customer Segmentation using K-Means

-This project applies **K-Means Clustering** to segment mall customers based on age, annual income, and spending score.
-The goal is to identify distinct customer groups to assist in targeted marketing and business decisions.
+This project applies **K-Means Clustering** to segment mall customers into distinct groups based on their age, income, and spending score.
+The goal is to identify customer types for better targeting and business insights.
----
-## 📊 Dataset Description

-The dataset contains customer information from a shopping mall, including:

-- `CustomerID`: Unique identifier
-- `Gender`: Male/Female
-- `Age`: Customer’s age
-- `Annual Income (k$)`: Annual income in thousands
-- `Spending Score`: Score assigned based on spending behavior

----

-## 🎯 Objectives
+## Objectives

-- Perform **Exploratory Data Analysis (EDA)**
-- Preprocess and scale data
+- Perform EDA and data preprocessing
-- Apply **K-Means Clustering**
+- Apply K-Means clustering
-- Visualize customer segments
-- Interpret the resulting clusters
+- Visualize and interpret the clusters

----
+## Tools Used
+Jupyter Notebook, pandas, matplotlib, seaborn, scikit-learn

-## 📈 Results
+## Output

-The dataset was segmented into distinct clusters that represent different customer behavior patterns based on income and spending.
-These clusters can support business decisions like personalized offers and loyalty programs.
+The dataset was clustered into meaningful customer segments with clear visualizations of the results.